OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

       * Test Run entity will be synced without history.
 * **When Jira  [Xray] is target system:**
-  * If an in-flight failure occurs for the Xray fields during an Xray Test, Precondition, Test Plan, Test Set, or Test Execution entity synchronization, `{{ spaceName }}` will overwrite the data in the target system.
+  * If an in-flight failure occurs for the Xray fields during an Xray Test, Precondition, Test Plan, Test Set, or Test Execution entity synchronization, `<code class="expression">space.vars.SITENAME</code>` will overwrite the data in the target system.
 Therefore, it is necessary to enable conflict resolution for these fields to ensure proper synchronization.
   * Below links are not supported for create & update.
 They are only available for read operation:
     * Test Run entity – link types: Xray Test & Test Execution
     * Test Execution entity – link types: testRuns